What's happened

 How we got here

 Johnathan Boley disappeared while playing outside with his brother and dog in Jasper, Alabama.
-The search involved multiple agencies, including the FBI, after authorities found explosive materials at his father's property.
-The father, Jameson Kyle Boley, was arrested on charges unrelated to the child's disappearance, complicating the investigation.
-The community had reported hearing explosions for weeks prior to the child's disappearance.
+Authorities responded with extensive search efforts, including drones, helicopters, and K-9 units.
+During the investigation, evidence of explosive devices was found on the property, leading to the father's arrest on charges unrelated to the child's disappearance.
+The community had been hearing explosions for weeks prior to the child's death, raising concerns about safety and the father's activities.

 Go deeper